218667660/Virtual-Consultant/README.md

-# Virtual-Consultant: An AI  virtual bot that will act as an agent and addressing customer reuests.
+# Virtual-Consultant: An AI  virtual bot that will act as an agent and addressing customer requests.

 @ZakesB